Umi Umi

 Narrative Arc & Camera Strategy

-The show opened with a dragon formation drawn in fire-orange light, referencing Penang's Chinese heritage and the theatrical ambition of The Chronicle of Penang.
-A pagoda silhouette followed, tracing George Town's skyline of temples and colonial buildings in aerial form.
-The centrepiece was a crowd-facing reveal that built the UMI text letter by letter before exploding into a full-formation finale.
+The show opened with a dragon formation drawn in fire-orange light, followed by traditional character and bowing-character formations that extended the cultural storytelling above Penang.
+A pagoda silhouette then traced the city's heritage skyline before the crowd-facing UMI text reveal and full-fleet finale.
 Every sequence was built for dual impact: as a live spectacle for the crowd on the ground and as cinematic social content for the Umi Umi launch campaign.

 - Dragon choreography Fire-orange dragon formation in full flight, a culturally resonant opener referencing Penang's Chinese heritage and the theatrical drama of The Chronicle of Penang.